Peony: Culture

 The peony is among the longest-used flowers in Eastern culture.
 Along with the plum blossom, it is a traditional floral symbol of China, where the Paeonia suffruticosa is called 牡丹 (mǔdān).
 It is also known as 富貴花 (fùguìhuā) "flower of riches and honour" or 花王 (huawang) "king of the flowers", and is used symbolically in Chinese art.

 In 1903, the Qing dynasty declared the peony as the national flower.
 Currently, the Republic of China government in Taiwan designates the plum blossom as the national flower, while the People's Republic of China government has no legally designated national flower.
 In 1994, the peony was proposed as the national flower after a nationwide poll, but the National People's Congress failed to ratify the selection.
 In 2003, another selection process was initiated, but no choice has been made to date.

 The ancient Chinese city Luoyang has a reputation as a cultivation centre for the peonies.
 Throughout Chinese history, peonies in Luoyang have been said to be the finest in the country.
 Dozens of peony exhibitions and shows are still held there annually.

 The Greek doctor Dioscorides named aglaophotis, a herb supposedly capable of warding off certain evils, as a member of the peony family.

 In the Middle Ages, peonies were often painted with their ripe seed-capsules, since it was the seeds, not the flowers, which were medically significant.
 Ancient superstition dictated that great care be taken not to be seen by a woodpecker while picking the plant's fruit, or the bird might peck out one's eyes.

 The red flowers of the species Paeonia peregrina are important in Serbian folklore.
-Known as Kosovo peonies (косовски божур, kosovski božur), they are said to represent the blood of Serbian warriors who died in the Battle of Kosovo.
+Known as Kosovo peonies (косовски божур, kosovski božur), they are said to represent the blood of Christian warriors who died in the Battle of Kosovo.

 In 1957, the Indiana General Assembly passed a law to make the peony the state flower of Indiana, a title which it holds to this day.
 It replaced the zinnia, which had been the state flower since 1931.

 Mischievous nymphs were said to hide in the petals of the peony, giving it the meaning of Shame or Bashfulness in the Language of Flowers.

 Peonies are a common subject in tattoos, often used along with koi-fish.
 The popular use of peonies in Japanese tattoo was inspired by the ukiyo-e artist Utagawa Kuniyoshi's illustrations of Suikoden, a classical Chinese novel.
 His paintings of warrior-heroes covered in pictorial tattoos included lions, tigers, dragons, koi fish, and peonies, among other symbols.
 The peony became a masculine motif, associated with a devil-may-care attitude and disregard for consequence.

 Famous painters of peonies have included Conrad Gessner (ca. 1550) and Auguste Renoir in 1879.
 Paeonia officinalis can be found in the altar picture of Maria im Rosenhag by Schongauer in the former Dominican Church in Colmar.
 The Italian Jesuit, painter and architect Giuseppe Castiglione (1688–1766), who worked at the court of the Qianlong Emperor in the Qing dynasty, also painted peonies.